 11.3 Membership of the Fitness to Study Panel shall comprise:

-11.4 A member of the Academic Regulations & Compliance team will act as Secretary to the meeting.
+The Academic Regulations & Compliance Officer or nominee will act as Secretary to the meeting.

 11.5 The student will be invited to attend the meeting of a Fitness to Study Panel.
 The student will be informed of their right to be accompanied by a fellow student or a representative from the Students’ Union.
 The student will be given notice of the meeting date at least 5 working days in advance along with a copy all documents presented to the Panel.

 11.6 The letter of invitation to the Fitness to Study Panel will include the following information:

 a) A clear outline of the concerns raised.

 b) Confirmation that the student may be accompanied to the meeting.

 c) The membership of the Panel considering the case.